-Tusk: Poland and US risk harming appeal of West
+Tusk: Poland risks harming EU appeal

 EU Council president Donald Tusk has said anti-democratic "interventions" in countries such as Poland and the US could harm Western soft power.